 This page will help you understand Texas alcohol laws and avoid expensive fines or even jail.
-Not to mention time and embarrassment.
+Also, wasted time and and embarrassment.

 Not surprisingly, Texas alcohol laws vary widely over its vast expanse.
 Over 50 counties in Texas are “dry.”
 That is, they prohibit alcohol sales.
 Discover more about dry counties.

 In some counties it’s legal to sell beer but not wine in grocery stores.
 It’s confusing.
 In other places it’s illegal to sell beer in stores but not in restaurants.
 In one town, it’s legal to sell alcohol in the part of town that’s in one county.
 But not in the part located in another county.